issamfekih-if/CHILDCARE/README.md

 ![alt text](10.png)

-9. Notification about the child’s current emotion for the Childcare staff : <br>
+9. Notification about the child’s current emotion for the childcare staff : <br>

 ![alt text](11.png)